filippo-ferrari/Bookshelf/README.md

 TO DO
-/search command, potentially /searchbyauthor and /searchbyname /update command
+(/search command, potentially /searchbyauthor and /searchbyname) DONE?
+/update command
 /iwanttobuythat command, when you want to buy a book logic to put two users in contact